Producer gas: Production

-In old movies and stories, when describing suicide by "turning on the gas" and leaving an oven door open without lighting the flame, the reference was to coal gas or town gas.
+In old movies and stories, when there is a description of suicide by "turning on the gas" and leaving an oven door open without lighting the flame, the reference was to coal gas or town gas.
 As this gas contained a significant amount of carbon monoxide it was quite toxic.
 Most town gas was also odorized, if it did not have its own odor.
 Modern 'natural gas' used in homes is far less toxic, and has a mercaptan added to it for odor for identifying leaks.

+Alternative names

 Various names are used for producer gas, air gas and water gas generally depending on the fuel source, process or end use including: